allinbits/cosmos-cash/docs/Reference/GLOSSARY.md

 ### Asset-referenced tokens (ART)

-Asset-referenced tokens (ART) refer to several fiat currencies, one or several commodities or one or several crypto-assets, or a combination of such assets (the so called “reserve assets”) within the [MiCA](#market-in-crypto-assets-mica) context.
+Several fiat currencies, one or several commodities or one or several crypto-assets, or a combination of such assets (the so called “reserve assets”) within the [MiCA](#market-in-crypto-assets-mica) context.

 ## B